vtwxash/vtwxash/README.md

 - 👋 Hi, I’m @vtwxash
 - 👀 I’m interested in weather, GIS, and modeling
-- 🌱 I’m currently expanding my knowled on ML and interactive mapping solutions
+- 🌱 I’m currently expanding my knowledge in AI/ML
 - 📫 How to reach me ashley@adiabat.io